cloud-gov/cg-site/_kbarticles/2025-03-27-monitoring-app-metrics-opensearch.md

 ## A note about CPU metrics

-CPUs are virtualized and shared across application containers on a Diego cell virtual machine (VM).
+Your application runs in one or more application containers distributed across Diego cell virtual machines (VMs).
+CPUs are virtualized and shared with other application containers on the VM.

 [The CPU usage figure reported as part of the application metrics represents the CPU usage of an application instance as a percentage of a single CPU core][container metrics].
 Since there are usually multiple CPU cores per VM, **it is possible for the CPU usage to exceed 100%**, which means your application is using the equivalent compute power of more than a single CPU core.